Role-Aware Language Models for Secure and Contextualized Access Control in Organizations: Dataset Construction

 \paragraph{Training Set Construction} To train the model to distinguish between authorized and unauthorized access, we construct positive and negative instances from each instruction-response pair.
 First, we assign each pair the lowest-level role authorized to access the instruction.
 Using this role as an anchor, we generate four training instances through a sliding-window over the organizational hierarchy.
 Specifically, we create: (1) a positive instance using the minimal authorized role, and (2) another positive instance using its immediate parent, reflecting inherited permissions.
 We then generate two negative instances: (3) one from a subordinate role (or a random role from a different branch if no children exist), and (4) one from a non-existent external role.
 Each instance is labeled with a binary (1 for access granted, 0 for denied).
 For the denied request, LLM is expected to generate a generic refusal message.
 This procedure results in 6,000 training samples per dataset variant: \textit{repurposed\_basic}, \textit{repurposed\_office}, \textit{synthetic\_basic}, and \textit{synthetic\_office}.
 The ratio of positive and negative samples is approximately balanced: repurposed datasets contain 54.5\% valid examples, and synthetic datasets contain 52.5\%.

 \paragraph{Test Set Construction} Each dataset variant includes a test set of 1,000 samples, balanced with 50\% positive and 50\% negative instances.
-Positive samples are split evenly into two subsets: 250 with previously unseen instructions, and 250 with paraphrased versions of training instructions generated by GPT-4.1 mini.
+Positive samples are split evenly into two subsets: 250 with previously unseen instructions, designed to evaluate whether models can generalize to implicit policy introduced through training, and 250 with paraphrased versions of training instructions generated by GPT-4.1 mini.
+The latter subset simulates semantically similar/leakage access attempts, allowing evaluation of whether models overgeneralize to rephrased restricted content.
 Negative samples are divided into three categories: (1) 300 \textit{mismatch} cases, where an unauthorized in-hierarchy role attempts to access restricted content (e.g., a leaf role querying CEO-level data); (2) 100 \textit{random} cases using external roles not present in the hierarchy; and (3) 100 \textit{broken} cases where the role string is intentionally corrupted (e.g., “1.2” → “01.02”, “1..2”, or “one.two”) to test model robustness.
 Each negative category includes an equal mix of unseen and paraphrased instructions, ensuring that every test set contains exactly 500 unseen and 500 seen prompts (See Figure~\ref{fig:methodology}.